Angel0po/PA4_BON-AO/README.md

 | S8    | 64   | 81          |
 | S30   | 57   | 81          |

 ## Conclusion
-The notebook demonstrates how to filter a dataset using pandas based on multiple conditions.
-This can be particularly useful for analyzing student performance in various categories.
+The notebook showcases various techniques to analyze and visualize student datasets and data frames.
+It covers data filtering based on conditions, calculating averages, and using visualizations to compare data across different categories like tracks, genders, and hometowns.